What is the Contingency Reserve?

 This $8,700 to be transferred in the separate bank account

-Monthly Amount to be transferred = $725
+The monthly amount to be transferred = $725

 Why Use Contingency Reserve?

 - It should be used to meet the contingency.
-It is planning of business so that during contingency also the business gets unaffected and no shortage of money takes place.
+It is planning of business so that during contingency also the business gets unaffected, and no shortage of money takes place.